Bahadoor

-Padiyath Kochumoideen Kunjalu (1930 – 22 May 2000), known by his stage name Bahadoor, was an Indian actor and comedian who, along with Adoor Bhasi, redefined the way in which comedy and funny scenes were perceived in the Malayalam cinema.
-They made a significant contribution toward establishing comedy as the predominant genre of Malayalam cinema.
-Bahadoor also appeared in some serious roles and in professional plays.
-His last film was Joker, which released shortly after his death.
+Padiyath Kochumoideen Kunjalu (1930 – 22 May 2000), better known by his stage name Bahadoor, was an Indian actor who appeared in Malayalam films, primarily in comedic roles.
+He, along with Adoor Bhasi, were the two major comedians in Malayalam cinema in the 1960s and 1970s.
+Bahadoor also appeared in character roles and in professional plays.

+Bahadoor has won three Kerala State Film Awards, including two Second Best Actor and a Best Comedian.

 Early life

 Bahadoor was born as P. K. Kunjalu in 1930 in Kodungalloor, near Thrissur in Kingdom of Cochin (present day Kerala, India).
 As one of the nine children of Padiyath Blangachalil Kochumoideen and Khadeeja.
 Out of his eight siblings, seven were sisters.
 His family was financially poor and the seven young women added to the burden as the Kerala social system openly supported dowry at that time.
 He had affinity towards plays from very young age itself.
 He passed 10th Standard with First Class and joined Farook College, Calicut for Intermediate.
 He could not complete his studies due to financial troubles and had to start working for a living.
 He found his first job in a private bus as the bus conductor.
 He still wished to be an actor.
 He met Thikkurussi Sukumaran Nair through a relative.
 Thikkurussi gave him the chance to act in films and renamed him Bahadoor.